AudaciousVisionary/WordFlood-Animation/README.md

 # WordFlood-Animation
-Front page for a project website, flooded with words
+Front page Animation for a project website, flooded with words